FolkSite/modx-codes/README.md

 ## Snippets

-* copyContextSettings Snippet - Copies the settings from the context to the specified context (or multiple contexts).
+* *copyContextSettings* Snippet: Copies the settings from the context to the specified context (or multiple contexts).